-So what makes the OnePlus 10 Pro an all-rounder?
+So what makes the OnePlus 10 Pro an all-rounder and one of the best camera phones?
 For starters, there's that camera mix.
 The main camera is high-resolution and loaded with features to help you get the best from it – optical image stabilisation (OIS), phase detection autofocus (PDAF) – the list goes on.

 Next up, there's the super-wide camera, with its best-in-class, 150º field of view that goes toe-to-toe with action cameras when it comes to squeezing as much as possible in every shot.
 Round things off with an optical zoom camera, and the 10 Pro's camera system is a complete package.